Chaotic diffusion of the fundamental frequencies in the Solar System: Geological application

-Although it is not possible to recover the precise planetary orbital motion beyond 60 Myr, some astronomical forcing components are stable and prominent enough so that they can be used to calibrate geological records in the Mesozoic Era or beyond (see \citep{laskar2020} for a review).
-The most widely-used is the 405-kyr eccentricity cycle $g_2-g_5$, which is the strongest component of the evolution of Earth's eccentricity.
-Recently the inclination cycle $s_3-s_6$ has also been suggested for the time calibration of stratigraphic sequences \citep{boulila2018, charbonnier2018}.
-Although $s_3-s_6$ is not the strongest among the obliquity cycles, it is quite isolated from other cycles and thus easy to be identified \citep{laskar2020}.
-The main reason that $g_2-g_5$ or possibly $s_3-s_6$ can be used as astronomical metronomes is their stability.
+Although it is not possible to recover the precise planetary orbital motion beyond 60 Myr, some astronomical forcing components are stable and prominent enough such that they can be used to calibrate geological records in the Mesozoic Era or beyond (see \citealt{laskar2020} for a review).
+The most widely used is the 405 kyr eccentricity cycle $g_2-g_5$, which is the strongest component of the evolution of Earth's eccentricity.
+The inclination cycle $s_3-s_6$ has also recently been suggested for the time calibration of stratigraphic sequences \citep{boulila2018, charbonnier2018}.
+Although $s_3-s_6$ is not the strongest among the obliquity cycles, it is quite isolated from other cycles and thus easy to identify \citep{laskar2020}.
+The main reason that $g_2-g_5$ and, possibly, $s_3-s_6$ can be used as astronomical metronomes is their stability.
 Indeed, their uncertainty has to be small to be reliably used for practical application.

 In previous work, the uncertainty of the frequency combination was derived from the analysis of a few solutions \citep{laskar2004,laskar2010,laskar2020}.
-Here we use a much larger number of solutions and the KDE/MBB method to derive both the PDF of the frequencies and their statistical errors.
-Starting from the results of all the sets of orbital solutions (Sect. \ref{sec:main}), we produce the compound density estimation of the fundamental frequencies and their relevant combinations following the conservative approach in Eq. (\ref{eq:comb}).
+Here we used a much larger number of solutions and the KDE-MBB method to derive both the PDF of the frequencies and their statistical errors.
+Starting from the results of all the sets of orbital solutions (Sect. \ref{sec:main}), we produced the compound density estimation of the fundamental frequencies and their relevant combinations following the conservative approach in Eq. (\ref{eq:comb}).
 These data are archived with the paper.

 With this result, we can reliably estimate the uncertainty of the astronomical metronomes.
 The uncertainty of the cycles $g_2-g_5$ and $s_3-s_6$ is in fact the density width of the period of these frequency combinations, which is shown in Fig. \ref{fig:clock}.
-As time goes, the two metronomes get more uncertain as their density spreads due to the chaotic diffusion, but they are still reliable.
-At 400 Myr in the past, the relative standard deviations (ratio of standard deviation to mean) of $g_2-g_5$ and $s_3-s_6$ metronomes are approximately $0.4\%$ and $1.26\%$, respectively.
+As time goes by, the two metronomes become more uncertain as their density spreads due to the chaotic diffusion, but they are still reliable.
+At 400 Myr in the past, the relative standard deviations (ratio of standard deviation to mean) of the $g_2-g_5$ and $s_3-s_6$ metronomes are approximately $0.4\%$ and $1.26\%$, respectively.